nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 When we run the app and start clicking the buttons we observe something interesting.
 For every click of a button there are 2 newly created functions!

-In other words, at every re-render we're creating 2 new functions which is excessive.
-If we increment `c1`, why do we need to recreate the `increment2` function?
-This is not just about memory.
-What if we pass `increment2` as a property to a future child component?
-It will needlessly re-render on evey change of `c1`, because the function instance of `increment2` will also change.
-This can quickly become a performance issue.

 <figure>
   <img src="/images/blog/React useCallback and useMemo Hooks By Example/without-use-callback.png" alt="Without useCallback" >
   <figcaption>